soulhotel/userChrome-Companion/README.md

 If you're familiar with [userChrome Toggle](https://addons.mozilla.org/en-US/firefox/addon/userchrome-toggle/).
 I attempted to recreate it from scratch (with some QOL adjustments).
 By appending any character `🐱`, or code `123`, or trigger `~`, to the Firefox Window, userChrome styles can be communicated with via `userChrome Companion` ↔ `userChrome`.
 Originally, I wanted to mimic `userChrome Toggle` but manipulate post-title or title-modifier instead; that fell through when i realized there was a lack of API for it.
 But whatever..
-As of *6/6/2025* userChrome Companion (alpha) is ready to use.
+As of *6/6/2025* userChrome Companion (alpha 0.6) is ready to use.

 <!-- ----------------------------------------------------------------------------------------------------------------------------- -->